Skip to main content

 Yes, there will be some limited exemptions in place:

-• MMLP – Learners who can evidence their entitlement to Carers allowance will be exempt from the six-month Mandatory Minimum Learning period.
+• MMLP – Learners who can evidence their entitlement to Carers Allowance will be exempt from the six-month Mandatory Minimum Learning Period.
 This exemption recognises that a carer may be the main support for a vulnerable individual who might benefit from the learner acquiring a driving licence quickly and will help maintain or minimise any potential disruption to their care.
-A carer availing of this exemption will still have to complete the programme of training and evidence completion in the learner Logbook before they may sit the practical test.
+A carer availing of this exemption will still have to complete the Programme of Training and evidence completion in the learner Logbook before they may sit the practical test.

 • Passenger Restriction – passenger restrictions will not apply for immediate family members.
 Additionally, the passenger restrictions will not apply if there is an accompanying person in the front seat who is aged 21 years or older, and who has held a full driving licence for three years.